LibrariesHacked/librarieshacked.github.io/_posts/2021-01-25-funding-ideas.md

   - Arts Council
 ---

 I've had a few conversations recently about library data project funding.
-Either as an individual/organisation, or in collaboration with a library service.
+Either as an individual/organisation, or with a library service.

 In [Libraries Hacked plans for 2021](https://blog.librarydata.uk/libraries-hacked-plans) I mentioned that sponsorship was one of my goals.
 Not for a big project, but making Libraries Hacked costs sustainable.